 When answering questions, you’ll be tempted to look at the interviewer on your display screen.
 But like in any interview you need to maintain eye contact with your interviewer.
 In video interviews, that means looking directly at the camera.

 Video interviews can be nerve-wracking. it’s a good idea to keep a glass of water nearby, you might not use it, but it’s there if your mouth dries up or you need to buy a couple of seconds of thinking time.
 And thinking time is completely acceptable.
 Take your time before rushing to an answer and listen to what the interview is asking you!!

 You’ve given a brilliant video interview and now your interviewer asks if you have any questions!
-Make sure have three or four pre-prepared questions that you can ask to show your interest in the firm, and job on offer.
+Make sure to have three or four pre-prepared questions that you can ask to show your interest in the firm, and the job on offer.